 The same explosion also disrupted vitamin A production, with output from the above-mentioned producer not expected to resume until April 2025.
 Buyers, wary of fluctuating prices, are keeping purchases to a minimum, sensing an oversupplied market.
 Short shelf-life material could surface at discounted prices, and a potential new Chinese entrant could add downward pressure on prices later during the year.
-However, looming tariffs on U.S. imports may prevent a price collapse, balancing the market.
+However, looming tariffs on U.S. imports may prevent a price collapse.

 Vitamin D3 continues to face volatility, with supply constraints from 7-dehydrocholesterol shortages keeping prices high.
 Although lower prices briefly emerged, they were short-lived, and with production tightening post-Chinese New Year, prices are firming again.